denislobanov/lsxnr/blog/content/post/gentlemans-guide-self-hosting.md

 ## Crysalis

-Having these ideas in mind, I decided to make such a Simple Distributed System for Cluster Resource Allocation and Provisioning.
+Having these ideas in mind, I decided to make such a System for Cluster Resource Allocation and Provisioning.

-Or simply: SDS for CRAP.
+Or simply: SCRAP.

-Because when k8s is your hammer, every problem is a nail.
-But sometimes an SDS drill is faster.
+It does exactly what it sounds like  ͡° ͜ʖ ͡ –